 Regulatory Requirements

-- An NBFC Account Aggregator License is an essential regulatory requirement that helps safeguard customer data and deliver better financial services to their customers.
-These companies are accountable for gathering all the financial information from customers and aggregating it for storage safely – adhering to RBI guidelines while keeping internal systems up-to-date.
+- An NBFC Account Aggregator License is a crucial regulatory requirement that helps safeguard customer data and deliver enhanced financial services to customers.
+These companies are responsible for collecting all financial information from customers and aggregating it for secure storage, adhering to RBI guidelines while keeping their internal systems up to date.

 - For an NBFC Account Aggregator license to be awarded, a company must register under the 2013 Corporate Act and fulfil all other requirements.
 A net-owned fund of Rs 2 crores must exist prior to being eligible to apply for this license; furthermore, an IT framework that adheres to RBI guidelines must also be developed to secure customer data.